 Here are the reasons for excluding these figures:

-including the company’s income, geographic location, current legislation, and political climate.
+including the company's income, geographic location, legislation, and political climate.

-The types of assets a company invests in and how long the company uses them are driving factors behind depreciation and amortization.
-The value of an asset on a balance sheet will change over time as it depreciates in value.
-However, this change is strictly for accounting purposes and has no impact to the amount of cash the owner receives from the business.
+The types of assets a company invests in and how long it uses them are driving factors behind depreciation and amortization.
+The value of an asset on a balance sheet will change over time as it depreciates.
+However, this change is strictly for accounting purposes and does not impact the amount of cash the owner receives from the business.

 Get the Full Picture When Buying or Selling Your Auto Shop

-Navigating all the variables behind an automotive company’s value can be a challenging undertaking.
-Our expert automotive business brokers at AutoCenter Sales can help you sort through the information available to get a complete picture of your investment in the
+Navigating all the variables behind an automotive company's value can be a challenging undertaking.
+Our expert automotive business brokers at AutoCenter Sales can help you sort through the information available to get a complete picture of your investment.

 Let our experts walk you through the business process and help you buy or sell your automotive business.
-Whether you are selling a Jiffy Lube or buying an auto shop, contact us at 1-800-874-5793, or you can message us at info@autocenter-sales.com.
+Whether you are selling a Jiffy Lube or buying an auto shop, contact us at 1-800-874-5793 or message us online to connect with our team.